3swayam/CarAndLaneDetection/README.md

 # **Functions**
- # Vehicle Detection
+ # Vehicle/Object Detection
- In this part, we will cover in detail the different steps needed to detect vehicles on lane:
+ In this part, we will cover in detail the different steps needed to detect objects (Car,Truck,Road signs, Person, Animal, Cycle etc) on lane:
 * Prerequisite : **yolov3.weights, yolov3.cfg and coco.names** files
 * Input Image Information: The input image containing the scene with potential vehicles.
 * Image Dimensions: Extracts the height and width of the input image.
 The third value _ is ignored as it typically corresponds to the number of color channels (e.g., 3 for RGB).